auth0/docs/articles/api-auth/config/using-the-management-api.md

 ## 1. Create your Resource Server

 Let's start by creating the Resource Server.
-This is the entity that represents the API that you want to issue Access Tokens for, identified by a friendly name and a URN identifier.
+This is the entity that represents the API that you want to issue <dfn data-key="access-token">Access Tokens</dfn> for, identified by a friendly name and a URN identifier.

 The following restrictions apply to the identifier:
 - It must be a valid URN.